 Baseline Water Quality Monitoring with Colorado River Watch:

 Working with Colorado Parks and Wildlife's River Watch Program, RFC's staff, Stream Team volunteers, and student-collected data contributes to a state-wide water quality database.
 With this information, coordinated management practices are implemented and specific water quality concerns are addressed.
-Using this data, RFC published the first State of the River Report in 2001 summarizing water quality around the watershed.
-A second report, the 2006 Water Quality Report, looked at the previous five years worth of data and identified areas of concern, including Cattle, Brush, and Fourmile Creeks, and the lower Crystal River.

 Targeted Studies: